 Opened by Richard McCarthy in 1850 as a one stop shop for the community, McCarthy’s played the role of publican, hotel, grocer and even undertaker.

 Today, McCarthy’s in Fethard is filled with cosy wooden booths sitting under a wood panelled ceiling.
-Pull up a chair and sample the only beer produced in Tipperary on tap while you take in the surroundings.
+Pull up a chair and sample the one of the few beers produced in Tipperary on tap while you take in the surroundings.

 Local ingredients feature heavily on the menu, with Grubb’s farm cheese and the pub’s butcher supplying meat from his own herd in Millinahone.